What Is A Terminal Illness And How Do You Cope With It?

 3. Neurodegenerative diseases: These conditions can indicate the progressive loss of neurons, possibly leading to cognitive and motor impairments.
 Alzheimer's disease and amyotrophic lateral sclerosis (ALS) are well-known examples to many.
 In their advanced stages, these diseases may severely compromise an individual's functional abilities and life expectancy.

-Management and palliative care for terminal illness: A guide
+Management and palliative care for terminal illnesses

 The primary goal of managing terminal illnesses for many is generally to provide symptomatic relief and maintain the individual's highest possible quality of life.
 Palliative care, a specialized medical approach, can do this by addressing patients' physical, emotional and spiritual needs with life-limiting illnesses.